arjunjauhari/crowdfundingML-kaggle/documentation/report.md

 -   PCA may not really work well on sparse matrices.

-Method 2 -  Random Projection + KMeans {#method-2---random-projection-kmeans .unnumbered}
+Method 2 -  Random Projection + KMeans
 --------------------------------------

 We then used Random Projection to reduce the dimensionality of the